If you have just moved to Linux

 AskUbuntu.com is another community for Ubuntu Linux users.
 It’s not as active as UbuntuForums.org but still, it has large numbers of posts related to Ubuntu.
 If you google any Ubuntu related issue, the chances are high that you’ll land on one of AskUbuntu posts.

 One of the best distro specific communities is the Arch Linux wiki.
 Arch Linux is said to be the toughest to learn Linux distro but its wiki makes it super easy to learn & adapt Arch.
 There is everything well described in the wiki from the Arch installation to Arch FAQs.

 The official OpenSUSE is very helpful for OpenSUSE Linux users.
 The forum is available many other languages so if you don’t know English, it’s worth visiting this community.
 Currently, there are 948,502 posts from 36,219 community members.
 So it’s big enough for OpenSUSE users to find your distro specific solutions.

-And lastly here is the community for Fedora users, it's official Fedora forum.
-There are large number of Fedora related issues already discussed on this official forum.
-The another good Fedora community is Ask Fedora.
+And lastly here is the community for Fedora users, it’s official Fedora forum.
+There is a large number of Fedora related issues already discussed on this official forum.
+Another good Fedora community is Ask Fedora.
 Ask Fedora is a good one to discuss your Fedora issues with advanced users.

 These are the few Linux communities out of many more.
 These communities are very helpful for any Linux newbie.
 If you have any question, just start from the top and post your query.
 I know there are many more communities.
 Let us know your favorite community where you get your Linux answers quickly.